lumen-org/lumen/doc/manual.md

 ![Advanced Example for Specification](img/advanced_example.png)

-It encodes all of the information in the iris data.
+It encodes all of the information in the iris data (no model is shown at all).
+Each visual mark encodes one data point.
 Obviously, some information is easier to recognize than other, but that's a trade-off we always have to deal with.

 ### Filter shelf

-Using the filter shelf you can specialize the data and model to show.
+Using the filter shelf you can further specialize the data and model to show.
-It allows you to restrict the values that variables/have may have.
+It allows you to restrict the values that variables may take.
-After assigning a variable to the shelf, you can click on the shelf item to open a modal dialog.
+After assigning a variable to the shelf, you can click on the shelf item to open a modal (pop-up) dialog.
 Here, you can restrict the interval (for quantitative) and set (for categorical) of allowed values.

 ![Filter Shelf in Detail](img/filter.png)